 What is vaping?

-Modern vaping devices usually look like pens and are often marketed with tempting flavors like mint, cotton candy, coffee, and Bavarian cream.
-Needless to say, it makes such products particularly appealing to the younger generations.
-These portable devices use battery generated heat to convert e-liquids into vapors.
+Modern vaping devices usually look like pens and are often marketed with tempting flavors making them particularly appealing to youth.

 Is vaping bad for your teeth?

-But the reality is, research has shown that flavored e-cigarettes and vaping devices contain harmful ingredients that can have adverse effects on your oral health.
-A few ingredients in e-cigarettes which can affect teeth and gum health negatively include:
+Most doctors begrudgingly admit that vaping isn't as bad as smoking cigarettes.
+However, they still warn about the dangers of vaping, and their concern is supported by emerging research.
+Studies are showing that flavored e-cigarettes and vaping devices contain harmful ingredients that can have adverse effects on your oral health.
+A few ingredients in e-cigarettes that can have a negative effect on teeth and gum health include:

 For a summary of why vaping is bad for, you can watch the video below: